joeldrapper/pretty_please/README.md

 ### Contributing

+> [!WARNING]
+> Object diffs in `assert_equal` test output are self-hosted.
+That means if you mess up the output, the tests might not tell you since they are driven by the output.
+Most of the tests use `assert_equal_ruby`, which is not driven by Sumi.

 Bug reports and pull requests are welcome on GitHub at https://github.com/joeldrapper/sumi.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/joeldrapper/sumi/blob/main/CODE_OF_CONDUCT.md).

 ### Code of Conduct